A consistent and robust measurement of the thermal state of the IGM at $2 \leq z \leq 4$ from a large sample of Ly$\alpha$ forest spectra: Evidence for late and rapid HeII reionization: Observations

 In this section, we derive the statistics of the transmitted \lya flux for our sample and compare them with results in the literature.
 In particular, we compare the evolution of mean flux, flux probability distribution function (FPDF), flux power-spectrum (FPS) and \HI column density distribution function (CDDF) from our sample with other measurements in the literature.
 In \S \ref{sec:method} we describe in detail our method of calculating these flux statistics (along with other statistics) from observations and simulations.

 The last column in \tabref{tab:observations} provides the mean observed transmitted flux measured in each redshift bin.
 The error on the mean flux given also accounts for the systematic uncertainty due to continuum placement.
 As expected, the mean flux decreases monotonically with redshift due to the increase in the opacity of the IGM at higher redshifts.
 In \figref{fig:mean-flux-comparison-literature}, we compare the evolution of the mean flux \Fmean of our sample (see \tabref{tab:observations}) with that from \citet{kirkman2005,kim2007,faucher2008} and \citet{becker2013b}.
-For clarity, we do not show the errors of \Fmean for the measurements from the literature.
 The \Fmean evolution in \citet{kirkman2005,kim2007} and \citet{faucher2008} is obtained using high-resolution QSO absorption spectra, while \citet{becker2013b} obtained their \Fmean evolution using very large number of SDSS spectra that have lower resolution and low SNR compared to the typical high-resolution data used in the literature and our work here.